Quantcast

 Civilians worry that having a lawyer suggests that they are guilty.
 The opposite is true.
 LEOs and prosecutors would almost always prefer to talk to the lawyer instead of to the civilian.
-The lawyer and the LEO start by speaking the same language, one which you don’t speak.
+The lawyer and the LEO speak the same language; one which you don’t speak.
 The LEO can be more open and more direct talking to your lawyer.
-If you talk to the law, no matter what you think you did or did not say, you WILL have said more than what you should have said.
+If you talk to the police or to a deputy district attorney, , no matter what you think you did or did not say, you WILL have said more than what you should have said.
 The only safe course is to say nothing about the case or investigation.
 That is the lawyer’s job.
 The LEO knows her lines.
 The lawyer knows his lines.
 You do NOT know your lines!
 For example, civilians tend to believe LEOs when the officer says “we just want to hear your side and not just one side so we can figure out what happened.”
 The reality is that while there ARE such things as legitimate investigations, once the officer is saying “we just want to hear your side” it is almost certain that they have you as the #1 suspect in the investigation.
 Not only do you not speak the language, you don’t even know what is being investigated.
 You might think the officers are interested in your plants growing in the garage.
 They might really suspect you of a bank robbery!
 Again, it is not your job, training or skill set to have that conversation, and you CAN do yourself great harm.
 Things cannot be “unsaid.”

 The Necessity of Recordings in Legal Interactions to Ensure Accuracy and Honesty